rohit300399/opencart_ProjectHybridFramework/README.md

   - `AccountRegistrationPage.java`: Represents the registration page.
   - `LoginPage.java`: Represents the login page.
   - `MyAccountPage.java`: Represents the My Account page.
+  - `SearchPage.java`: Test for searching products.
+  - `ShoppingCartPage.java`: Test for adding products to the cart.

 - **`testBase`**: Contains base classes for common test setup.
   - `BaseClass.java`: Common setup and teardown functionalities for all tests.